 Success requires a balance, where a customer success manager has skills to understand the customer’s desired touch level, and know when to intervene.
-Customer success hinges on a strong relationship where the customer feels free to reach out to the CSM for assistance, and where the CSM maintains rapport with the customer.
+Moreover, customer success hinges on a strong relationship where the customer feels free to reach out to the CSM for assistance, and where the CSM maintains rapport with the customer.

 It is distinct from sympathy, which is feeling for someone, such as being sorry.
-In customer relations, a sympathetic CSM might say, “I’m sorry you are having trouble,” while one expressing empathy would say, “I understand how this can be upsetting to you; let’s work together to find a solution.”
+In customer relations, a sympathetic CSM might say, “I’m sorry you are having trouble,”.
+While one expressing empathy would say, “I understand how this can be upsetting to you; let’s work together to find a solution.”

 #4 Expectation Management

 Strong CSMs know the importance of setting the right expectations for customers.
 It’s part of delivering on promises.
-Customers do not want to be told that something is going to be taken care of, they want results and a reliable timeframe.
+Hence, customers do not want to be told that something is going to be taken care of, they want results and a reliable timeframe.

 #6 Relational Intelligence

 Simply put, relational intelligence is the ability to connect and be present in the midst of numerous tasks.
 Relational intelligence is important for busy workers but is essential for CSMs.

 Underlying each of the skills listed here is communication.
-Clear communication makes sure that you and your customers are not just on the same page today, but that messaging is aligned and proactive for success tomorrow.
+Clear communication makes sure that you and your customers are not just on the same page today.
+But that messaging is aligned and proactive for success tomorrow.

-With these top customer success manager skills, your business will have a strong foundation for customer success — one that keeps customers happy, full of value from your product or service, and on the same page
+Hence, practice these top customer success manager skills, your business will have a strong foundation for customer success — one that keeps customers happy, full of value from your product or service, and on the same page